Incentive Zoning Ordinance

 Developers with projects subject to the Incentive Zoning Ordinance make a Housing Contribution to the Affordable Housing Trust for use by the Trust in its efforts to fund affordable housing in the city.
 The Housing Contribution is currently $33.34 for every square foot of gross floor area.
 The Housing Contribution Rate will be increased annually based on the Consumer Price Index.
 Payment of the Housing Contribution is required before the issuance of Certificates of Occupancy for developments subject to the Incentive Zoning Ordinance.

-The City Council last amended the Incentive Zoning provisions of the Ordinance were last amended by the City Council in September 2015.
-These amendments followed a Nexus Study for Incentive Zoning which was completed in January 2015.
-In December 2019, a new Nexus Study was released, which reevaluates the impact of new non-residential development and affordable housing needs.
+The City Council last amended the Incentive Zoning provisions of the Ordinance in March 2020.
+This amendment followed the completion in December 2019 of the Cambridge Incentive Zoning and Nexus and Jobs Linkage Study.
+The Study includes a reevaluation of the impact of new non-residential development and affordable housing needs.
 Click here to read the 2019 Nexus Study.

 For More Information